anki-code/xontrib-hist-format/README.md

 ```python
 hist-md -c 2 -l    # latest 2 commands with header and footer as line
 ```
-As result you will get the output that you can copy and paste in Github comment or md-file:
+As result you will get the output that you can copy and paste to the Github comment or md-file:

 ------------------------------------------------------------------------------------------------------------------